Choose the work category before you hire offshore.

 Watch first: Do not hand off pricing, negotiation, custom promises, or calls where the offer is still changing.

-Watch first: Keep strategy, final claims, brand voice, and source approval with an editor or senior reviewer.
+Watch first: Keep strategy, ad spend, final claims, customer data rules, and live campaign approval with the marketing owner.

 Open the planning pathFinance adminBack-office finance support